Many big purifier companies claim only their HEPA filters capture nanoparticles, like this Molekule ad.

 So why does Wikipedia mention the 0.3-micron particle size?
 Rather than being the lower limit, these larger 0.3-micron particles are right in the middle.
 It turns out, particles in this middle region are the hardest to capture.

 That’s because 0.3 micron particles don’t fly in zigzag patterns much.
 They’re too big.
-But at the same time, they’re big enough that they don’t easily get caught in the fibers (fancy names when particles get caught in the fibers: “impaction” and “interception”).
+But at the same time, they’re small enough that they don’t easily get caught in the fibers (fancy names when particles get caught in the fibers: “impaction” and “interception”).

 Why Should I Care?